How will coronavirus affect employment?

-- Help your employer to plan for this crisis, if they’re successful then you will be too.
+- Helping your employer plan for this crisis, and if they’re successful, then you will be too.

 - Figuring out how to continue working/provide your services remotely.

-- Agreeing with many staff for everyone to have reduced hours rather than one person to lose their job.
+- Agreeing with other staff for everyone to have reduced hours rather than have one person lose their job.